Henana of Adiabene: Christological dispute

 Theodore of Mopsuestia held that union of Christ′s two natures (divine and human) is manifested as a prosopic union.
 Henana on the other hand favored the concept of a hypostatic union of the two natures, as specified by the Council of Chalcedon in 451.
 Accordingly, he believed in God's suffering on the Cross, impossible without a hypostatic union between the two natures.
 Those christological controversies were reflected in a debate between pro-Chalcedonian supporters of "one-qnoma" Christology and pro-Antiochene supporters of "two-qnome" Christology (qnoma, a Syriac term, translated as "hypostasis").
 The divide between two groups was worsened by interventions on the part of West Syriac miaphysites.

 Henana's one-qnoma theology was attacked by Babai the Great, whose criticism of Henana's views was generally accepted by the Church of the East, though Henana remained a significant influence in the Church's subsequent tradition of interpretation.

 Henana accepted the decisions of the Council of Ephesus (431), believing that the term 'mother of God' was appropriate for the Virgin Mary.
 Theodore of Mopsuestia had taught that man was created mortal.
 Henana believed that Adam was initially immortal, and that he became mortal through sin.
 It also appears that Henana rejected Theodore's idea that the book of Job was a book of fiction composed by a Hellenist, and rejected his commentary on Job.

-Henana's pro-Byzantine orientation was so prominent that he was accused by his opponents for possible tendencies towards Origenism, an theological position that was popular among some Byzantine monks, but disputed and finally condemned in 553.
+Henana's pro-Byzantine orientation was so prominent that he was accused by his opponents for possible tendencies towards Origenism, a theological position that was popular among some Byzantine monks, but disputed and finally condemned in 553.
 One of the more extreme positions held by the followers of Origen was the denial of the resurrection of the body of the Lord on the third day.
 This clashed head on with any literal interpretation of scripture, certainly with the rigorous literal interpretation of the Antiochene type.